Montana's students who studied out-of-state saved $8.8 million through WICHE Student Access Programs in 2018-19.

-- Tens of thousands of students from Montana have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program, saving millions of dollars, thanks to reduced tuition rates.
-In just one of the programs, the Western Undergraduate Exchange, Montana students have saved $107 million since 1988, when the program was founded.
+- Tens of thousands of students from Montana have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Access Programs, saving millions of dollars, thanks to reduced tuition rates.
+In just one of the programs, the Western Undergraduate Exchange, Montana students have saved $124 million since 1988, when the program was founded.

-Montana is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2015-16 Montana’s students and families saved some $7.8 million.
+Montana is active in all three WICHE Student Access Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
+In 2018-19 Montana’s students and families saved some $8.8 million.
 Montana saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Professional Student Exchange Program.
-Montana has sent some 1,558 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, medicine, occupational therapy, optometry, osteopathic medicine, podiatry, and veterinary medicine.
+Montana has sent some 1,621 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, medicine, occupational therapy, optometry, osteopathic medicine, podiatry, and veterinary medicine.
 Historically, 60 percent of PSEP students return to Montana to pursue their professional careers.
-In addition, in 2015-16 the state received four students and $50,425 in support fees from other Western states.
+In addition, in 2018-19 the state received three students and $38,125 in support fees from other Western states.

 Western Regional Graduate Program.
-Montana’s students also enroll in graduate and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to 380 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 60 institutions in all WICHE states.
+Montana’s students also enroll in graduate and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality, distinctive programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2015-16 Montana sent 44 students to out-of-state institutions, while receiving 37.
+In 2018-19 Montana sent 70 students to out-of-state institutions, while receiving 99.

 Montana gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

-Additionally, the Montana University System, MSU Bozeman, MSU Northern, and the University of Montana are members of the Western Academic Leadership Forum (the Forum), whose members address regional higher education issues and engage in resource sharing.
-The Western Alliance for Community College Academic Leaders (the Alliance) will bring academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The Montana University System, Missoula College, City College at Montana State University, Highlands College of Montana Tech, Flathead Valley Community College, and Great Falls College Montana State are members.
-Montana will host a joint annual meeting of the Forum and the Alliance in Missoula, April 20-22, 2016, with the theme “At the Confluence: Academic Leaders Steering their Communities Forward.”
+The Montana University System, MSU Billings, MSU Bozeman, Montana Technological University, University of Montana Missoula, and University of Montana Western are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+The Western Alliance of Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+Montana University System and all of its 12 community colleges are members.
+Montana hosted a joint annual meeting of the Forum and the Alliance in Missoula in 2016.

 Several Montana colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
-Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.

 For the past several years, WICHE has worked with Mental Health America-Montana to explore ways for Native American systems of care to offer a fuller range of services that can be reimbursed by Medicaid, Medicare, and other insurers.